007arunwilson/humanlearning/README.md

 # Human Learning
 **A timeline of things I learned so far**

-Seperated into folders for differentiating different technologies
+Seperated into folders for differentiating technologies